 Good psychotherapists have done enough personal work.
 They'd been clients themselves and had cleared and healed many of their wounds and traumas from the past.
 That's why good psychotherapists can sometimes be very young.
 How they work has only partly to do with their life experiences.
-Mostly it's to do with how deeply they've suffered and how they've made their way out of it.
+Mostly it's to do with how deeply they've suffered and made their way out.

-The best psychotherapists are probably the wounded healers.
+The best psychotherapists are often wounded healers.
 They've paid their dues and know what it means to grow through struggle and pain.
-Their extended personal inner work is the only possible protection from the most horrific and shadowy aspects of the psychotherapy profession - emotional, financial, and sexual abuse within the context of psychotherapy (yes, this is entirely wrong and unfortunately can happen).
+Their extended personal inner work is the only possible protection from the most horrific and shadowy aspects of the psychotherapy profession - emotional, financial, and sexual abuse within the context of psychotherapy (yes, this is entirely wrong and, unfortunately, can happen).

 Psychotherapeutic work is sacred.
 Clients should always be protected, and psychotherapists should always be aware of their position of power.
 They're responsible for boundaries on a different level than the client, and that's it.

 No sex, no love affairs.
 No business, no double roles with clients unless enough time has passed since the end of the therapy process - and even then, only with evident intentions, and preferably not.
-You can like your therapist, and usually, you do, but it's fine with them if you don't want them to.
+You can like your therapist; usually, you do, but it's okay with them if you don't.
 They're not there to woo or seduce you.
 Nor do they need groupies or any other kind of adoration.

 When you're with them, you may find it hard to freely say what you're feeling and observing because that's what you're just relearning, but you know they'll see your efforts, invite you into deeper conversations, and always respect what you say.
 You'll always be encouraged to say what you're feeling and thinking.
 They can take your truth it because they feel safe themselves.

 Good psychotherapists know how to start and close relationships.
-They're friendly, lively, yet humble.
+They're friendly, and lively, approachable.
 They make it possible for their clients to leave.
 So with excellent psychotherapist therapy is not a never-ending story.